Water Main Breaks & Repairs

 Digital Imaging Technology

-In 2015, the City began using advanced, state-of-the-art digital imaging technology to inspect water and sewer infrastructure.
-Increased investments in water and sewer rehabilitation will decrease the risk of unexpected watermain breakages that result in water service and roadway impacts.
+The City uses advanced, state-of-the-art digital imaging technology to inspect water and sewer infrastructure.
+Increased investments in water and sewer rehabilitation will decrease the risk of unexpected water main breaks that result in water service and roadway impacts.

-Manhole inspection and maintenance help identify deterioration that can lead to collapses and blockages that cause waste water to back up—something that can be more prevalent as a sewer system ages.
-Cleaning and inspecting sewer lines is essential to maintaining a properly functioning system; this new technology will further Saskatoon’s investment in its wastewater infrastructure.
+Manhole inspection and maintenance helps identify deterioration that can lead to collapses and blockages that cause waste water to back up—something that can be more prevalent as a sewer system ages.
+Cleaning and inspecting sewer lines is essential to maintaining a properly functioning system.

 Frequently Asked Questions